azdanov/azdanov/README.md

 Hey!
 Awesome that you visited.
 I hope you find something useful for you here.

-In any case thank you for dropping in! 🙂
+In any case thank you for dropping by! 🙂

 ## Bio